4MLabs/VKT/README.md

 ### Building

-To buid the executable just type in cosole as follows:
+To buid the executable just type in console as follows:

 ```
 pyinstaller -i <iconfile>.ico -onefile vnckiller.py